Website Design and Development Process

 One of the most important phases of work in developing a new website is the “Information Architecture” phase.
 The goal of the information architecture process is to create a blueprint of your organization’s new website.
-In other words, it is the process of figuring out what the organization wants your new website to do and then planning the structure of the website in order to meet those goals.
+In other words, it is the process of figuring out what you want your new website to do and planning the structure of the website in order to meet those goals.

 The first piece of work in the Information Architecture phase is the development of a sitemap.
 A sitemap is generally a list of all the pages on the website organized in a hierarchical fashion, showing both the pages and the global navigation structure (the menus).
 We will work with your organization to draft a sitemap that best meets your needs.

-Once we finish the sitemap, and it has been approved by your organization, we will then know what all the pages, sections, and menus on the website will be, and we can then move into developing “wireframes” for the website.
+Once we finish the sitemap, and it has been approved by your organization, we will know what all the pages, sections, and menus on the website will be, and we can then move into developing “wireframes” for the website.
 Our goal with the “wireframes” is to create a visual document that we use to plan the structure of each of the main pages on the website.
-What the pages that are going to be on the website is shown in the sitemap we developed, but now we need to breakdown what content is going to be on each page, and how that content is going to be structured.
+We have the thorough list of pages from the sitemap we developed, but now we need to breakdown what content is going to be on each page, and how that content is going to be structured.
 We develop wireframes to show that.
-So wireframes are essentially a skeleton, or blueprint, that gives us a chance to explore and confirm the structure of your website’s primary pages.
+Wireframes are essentially a skeleton, or blueprint, that gives us a chance to explore and confirm the structure of your website’s primary pages.
 Note that wireframes DO NOT show any design elements (colors, images, textures, etc.), only content hierarchy, placement and prioritization on a given page.
 We will start with developing a wireframe for the home page, and then move on to developing wireframes for each of the main internal landing pages on the website.
 You can see examples of completed wireframes here.

-In creating and selecting a wireframe we want to consider how our audience will use the website.
-We’ll be asking ourselves, what’s the most important thing for them to see?
+In creating a wireframe we consider how your audience will use the website.
+We’ll be asking, what’s the most important thing for them to see?
 If we aren’t careful, they’ll be here and gone in 30 seconds.
 It’s the nature of the web.
 We need to deliberately arrange your content and figure out how it will keep your visitors moving toward your goals.
-After we’ve finalized the wireframes, then we can sketch out the site’s visual design/aesthetics, confident that the design will support our content and not interfere.
+After we’ve finalized the wireframes, then we can sketch out the site’s visual design/aesthetics, confident that the design will support your content and not interfere.
 We will walk you through the whole process.
 It’ll be painless.
 We promise.

-In this phase, the Design Action developer (or “coder”) on the project is given the deliverables from the Intake and Estimating phase, and the Information Architecture phase, including the sitemap, wireframe and detailed description of the functionality, and with that information begins to build out the site on your web server.
-This work begins with installing the latest version of the CMS and then building a click through wireframe of your site by building out all the functionality, pages, and menus.
+In this phase, the Design Action developer is given the deliverables from the Intake and Estimating phase, and the Information Architecture phase, including the sitemap, wireframe and detailed description of the functionality.
+With that information they begin to build out the site on your web server.
+This work begins with installing the latest version of the CMS and then creating a click through wireframe of your site by building out all the functionality, pages, and menus.
 Once this is done, you can see the blueprint of your site in action, get a sense of how the navigation flows and begin to see how your users will interact with your content.

-Content migration begins with a back-end training on your site.
+Content entry begins with a back-end training on your site.
 During this training you will receive instructions that cover how to work with your Content Management System as well as detailed instructions on how to use each area of functionality unique to you site.
-We will also provide you with a sample style guide detailing the how to create visual hierarchy in your content based on the unique design of your website as well as user guide.
-Using your skills from the training, the reference materials, and support from Design Action should you need it, you are then fully equipped to add your content and manage your website.
+We will provide you with a sample style guide page in the design phase, detailing the how to create visual hierarchy in your content based on the unique design of your website.
+Using your skills from the training, the reference materials, and support from Design Action, should you need it, you are then fully equipped to add your content and manage your website.

-The first part of the visual design process is a conversation between the Design Action graphic designer on the project and the organizational point person focused on design, aesthetics, and branding.
-The conversation will be largely based on examples provided in the questionnaire by the organization of sites that you like and dislike.
-It is important at this stage to think about the way that the organization wants to present itself to the public – formal/official? grassroots activisty?
+The first part of the visual design process is a conversation between the Design Action graphic designer focused on design, aesthetics, and branding.
+The conversation will be largely based on examples provided in the questionnaire by your organization of sites that you like and dislike.
+It is important at this stage to think about the way that the organization or campaign wants to present itself to the public – formal/official? grassroots activisty?

 After this conversation, we will walk your organization through a visual design process that will begin with Design Action presenting multiple home page design directions/options and receiving your organizational feedback on those various design directions.
 Then we’ll go through design iterations tweaking and altering the home page design until a successful design has been decided upon.
 Once the home page design is finalized, we’ll move on to designing the interior landing pages based on the same aesthetics.